mark-henry/nrimsky-CAA/README.md

-# Steering Llama 2 with Contrastive Activation Addition
+# Steering Llama 2 and Gemma 2 with Contrastive Activation Addition

+This fork adds Google Gemma support to the original Llama 2 steering by @nrimsky.

 ## Setup